 A Certificate by a Chartered Accountant/ Cost accountant needs to be submitted along in certain cases.

-The refund claim has to be made within two years from the relevant date
+The refund claim has to be made within two years from the relevant date in RFD-01.

-The RFD-01A has to be filed on monthly basis for the following cases:
+The RFD-01 has to be mandatorily filed on a monthly basis, broadly for the following cases:

 Each part is explained as follows:

 (2) Legal name.

 (4) Address of principal place of business.